Ashdod (ancient city): Late Bronze Age

+Late Bronze I. Stratum XXII.
+The gate continued to be used into the beginning of the Late Bronze Age, though it underwent repairs.

+The eventual abandonment or destruction of this gate marks the transition into the Late Bronze Age II, where Egyptian influence begins to dominate the stratigraphic record (Strata XX–XIX).

+The destruction of XXII (c.
+1470/1450 BCE) by fire was due to the military campaigns of Thutmose III of Egypt, marking the transitional LB IB/LB IIA.

+Stratum XXI (LB IIA).
+Amarna period.

+Stratum XX (LB IIA/B).
+Late 18th dynasty.

+Egyptian period

-In the Late Bronze, Ashdod was part of the Egyptian Empire.
+In the Late Bronze II, Ashdod was part of the Egyptian Empire.
 Strata XV-XIV (LB II) has yielded a small amount of Egyptianized pottery.

-Ashdod is first mentioned in written documents from Late Bronze Age Ugarit, which indicate that the city was a center of export for dyed woolen purple fabric and garments.
+At Ugarit, Ashdod is first mentioned in written documents, indicating that the city was a center of export for dyed woolen purple fabric and garments.

+Stratum XV (LB IIB).
+Seti I and Ramesses II.
+Area G (Acropolis).
+Contemporary with the 19th Dynasty of Egypt.
+The Governor's Residence (Building 4110) was a massive building identified as a "palace" or a high-status administrative residency with a layout similar to Tel Aphek or Beth-Shean.
+International trade show Ashdod's importance as a maritime port, with imported luxury goods (including Mycenaean IIIB pottery and Cypriot Base-Ring II and White Slip II wares).

+Stratum XIV (LB IIB).
+Late 19th Dynasty.
+Ramesses II and Merneptah.

+Stratum XIIIB (LB IIB final).
+Early 20th Dynasty.
+Ramesses III of Egypt.

+Destruction.
+Late Bronze Age Collapse.
+A thick layer of ashes, charred beams, and collapsed mudbricks covers the LB IIB remains.
 At the end of the 13th century BCE, the Sea Peoples conquered and destroyed Ashdod.
 By the beginning of the 12th century BCE, the Philistines, generally thought to have been one of the Sea Peoples, ruled the city.
 During their reign, the city prospered and was a member of the Philistine Pentapolis ('five cities'), which included Ashkelon and Gaza on the coast and Ekron and Gath farther inland, in addition to Ashdod.

 Iron Age I

+The Iron Age city had a six-chambered gate, first excavated by Moshe Dothan in the 1960 and recently re-exposed.

+Philistine period

 In Iron IA, the Philistines had gained control of Ashdod.
 Strata XIIIb is characterized by locally produced Mycenaean IIIC pottery and no Egyptianized pottery.
 The Fall of the Egyptian Empire in the Southern Levant during the 20th Dynasty was on full display.
 The Nahal Lachish seem to be the northern border of Ashdod.
 On the other side Tel Mor was still held by pro-Egyptians.
 The material culture of these two sites so close together show different cultures with little contact.

+Stratum XII (Iron IB).
+Contemporary with 21st Dynasty of Egypt.